-Locally produced materials (e.g. bricks, roof tiles, stone & timber) should be used unless there are good design reasons not to.
+- Locally produced materials (e.g. bricks, roof tiles, stone & timber) should be used unless there are good design reasons not to. - Materials less locally sourced but traditionally found in the area (e.g. natural slate). - Alternative sources of natural materials sympathetic to the area's character - Low embodied energy contemporary materials. - Other materials.

-- Materials less locally sourced but traditionally found in the area (e.g. natural slate). - Alternative sources of natural materials sympathetic to the area's character - Low embodied energy contemporary materials. - Other materials.
-7b.
+7B.
 LOCAL CHARACTER

 The landscape strategy and the analysis will have identified the area's local landscape and townscape character which the new development should reference.
 The National Park does not prescribe an architectural style (such as contemporary or traditional).
 The emphasis should be on the quality and execution of the design.
-This can be achieved using very high quality materials and design standards for a purely traditional approach; or using a contemporary architectural language with traditional materials; or with contemporary materials that reflect local settlement patterns, building forms, roofscapes and solid to void proportions.

-7c.
+7C.
 STREET PROPORTIONS

-Building to street ratios should be appropriate to the setting, be informed by local character and reinforce street hierarchy to create a series of attractive places.
+Building to street ratios should be appropriate to the setting, be informed by local character and reinforce street hierarchy to create a series of attractive places (Figure 13).